 Implementation in this period is unfortunately unlikely, since on the one hand not all countries participate in it and on the other hand the necessary annual increase in investments in renewable energies (factor 15 to 2019) is difficult to achieve (but not technically impossible).
 The fact is, however, that annual investment needs to increase significantly.

 Some countries are not able to convert all the primary energy needed to renewables (areas not sufficient), for example Germany.
 But there are other countries that can generate a significant surplus of green primary energy, such as Saudi Arabia, Australia, Africa.
 The solution is compensation.

 Germany must concentrate on switching at least 100% of electricity production to renewable energies and at the same time, importing the remaining primary energy in form of hydrogen (or similar).
 There are too few suitable land areas for the production of large quantities of green hydrogen in Germany.
 From today's point of view, this means an import of about 50 million tons of hydrogen/year.

 In addition to the need to reduce CO2 emissions, there are of course other known major problems such as consumer behaviour in general, livestock farming and meat consumption, agriculture, forest clearing, waste management, recycling and, in particular, population growth, all of which are not components of the studies in this website, but in sum partly responsible for climate change.

 My LOGO represents the rotor of a gas turbine for power generation.
 On the left side it is powered by fossil fuels and therefor red.
-To the right, the gas turbine is increasingly operated at night (no wind, no sun) with fuel converted from green electricity solar and wind (yellow) and therefore turns green.
+To the right, the gas turbine is increasingly operated at night wind lacks (no sun and no wind) with fuel converted from green electricity solar and wind (yellow) and therefore turns green.

-If you like the website, please forward the link to your friends or colleagues, thank you.
+Please forward a link of this site to your friends or colleagues, thank you!